The festival

 website

-Where does the festival take place?
+Where does the String Quartet Biennale take place?

-Accessibility during the festival and on our website.
+Accessibility during the festival

 We try to be as accessible as possible for everyone.
 When it comes to physical accessibility, we are dependant on the infrastructure of the festival locations.
 They aim to facilitate our audience's needs as well as they can.